 Ed 480 METHODS OF TEACHING (SUBJECT MATTER AREAS) (2-0) 2 A course designed to show the prospective teacher how to teach specific subjects in high school.
 Attention is given to the historical development and new trends within the subject matter area and their influence upon curriculum, learning, and teaching.
 Check with department for term offered.
+Some sections of course only one term per year.

-Prerequisite: admission to student teaching.
+Prerequisite; admission to student teaching.